aws-samples/serverless-patterns/amplify_cognito_apigateway_lambda_envvariables/README.md

 # Integration of Amplify Frontend, Cognito, API Gateway, Lambda

-This pattern explain how to deploy a SAM application that includes AWS Amplify Frondend, Cognito, API Gateway and Lambda Function and set environmental variables to be used by Amplify and Lambda Function
+This pattern explains how to deploy a SAM application that includes an AWS Amplify Frontend, Cognito, API Gateway and Lambda Function and set environmental variables to be used by Amplify and the Lambda function.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/amplify-apigw-lambda.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.